Associate Professor Carl Crossin OAM

 Carl has had extensive experience as a choral conductor and clinician throughout Australia and has been the conductor of a wide variety of choirs in Adelaide over the past 35 years, including the Elder Conservatorium Chorale, Adelaide Voices, Bella Voce, Voiceworks, the Adelaide Symphony Chorus, the Adelaide Festival Chorus, Brighton School Concert Choir, both Flinders and Adelaide University Choral Societies and Graduate Singers.

-Carl is also a regular guest conductor of the Gondwana Chorale and has guest conducted the Sydney Philharmonia, Melbourne Chorale, Sydney Chamber Choir, Brisbane Chamber Choir and Perth's Giovanni Consort.
+Carl is a regular guest conductor of the Gondwana Chorale (a nationally auditioned youth choir of singers aged 18 - 26) and has guest conducted several of Australia's major choirs including the Sydney Philharmonia, Melbourne Chorale, Sydney Chamber Choir, Brisbane Chamber Choir, Perth's Giovanni Consort and the Australian Youth Orchestra's National Music Camp Chamber Choir.
+He has also conducted for the Queensland Conservatorium's State Honours Ensemble Program.
 Carl was Artistic Director and Conductor of the National Youth Chamber Choir of Australia from 2008 - 2014.

 In 2007, Carl was awarded the Medal of the Order of Australia (OAM) for his services to music.